Projects

 - Check if project is archived — cannot add lists to archived projects

-- Look for ”+ Add Task List” button in sidebar or Task Lists tab
+- Look for ”+ Add Task List” button in sidebar or Task List tab

-- Try creating from different location: sidebar button, Task Lists tab, Lists page
+- Try creating from different location: sidebar button, Task List tab, Lists page

 - Request project membership from project manager